nickbruggen90/LabsVol8021Q/Project 3: Active Directory and Windows 10 Integration/configuration_set-up.md

 [insert cmd ipconfig]
 5. Now we will add Active Directory Domain Services.
 In Server Manager choose:
 ```
+a.
 Add roles and features
+b.
 Role-based or feature-based installation
+c.
 Ensure the DC01 IP address is 192.168.83.150 (the static one we set)
+d.
 Check Active Directory Domain Services and Add Feature
+e.
 Skip through the next optional features for now, and install
 ```